 When the inflation is checked, the prices are lowered.
 The exports will increase and imports decreased.
-This will correct the adverse balance of payments.
-Prices can be reduced by adopting fiscal and monetary measures.
+This will correct the adverse balance Prices reduced by adopting fiscal and monetary of payments. measures.

 4.Exchange Control

 Finally exchange control method is used to correct the disequilibrium.
 Exchange control refers to a set of restrictions imposed on the international transactions and payments by the government or exchange control authority.